Letters from Lodi

 The reasons can be boiled down to essentially two historical factors:

-1. The wine production industry in Lodi has been dominated by grower organized and operated cooperatives during most of the past 120 years.
+1. The wine production industry in Lodi has been dominated by grower-organized and operated cooperatives for most of the past 120 years.

 2. These co-op wineries were focused primarily on the types of wines that dominated the domestic wine market during the decades following Prohibition (ending in 1933) up until the early 1970s — primarily sweet, fortified “dessert” wines.